-515 While the amount of true positives for the ATS method may drop to 80% for a complex subset, the amount of true negatives consistently stays near 95% - the background flow is mostly detected correctly regardless of the subset type, which is an improvement compared to the deficit-based method.
-Compared to the manual detection, the ATS method does not always separate wake and noise correctly, particularly for the parallel wakes subset (Fig. 16) and thus requires additional filtering.
-For the aligned and bimodal subsets, the ATS method is capable to detect the general wake shape rather similar to the manual detection.
-520
+While the number of true positives for the ATS method may drop to 80% for a complex subset, the number of true negatives consistently stays near 95% - the background flow is mostly detected correctly regardless of the subset type, which is an improvement compared to the deficit-based method.
+Compared to manual detection, the ATS method does not always separate wake and noise correctly, particularly for the parallel-wake subset (Fig. 15) and thus requires additional filtering.
+For the aligned and bimodal subsets, the ATS method is capable of detecting the general wake shape rather similarly to the manual detection.